BroFan11/WhipWelcome/README.md

 - On join, the message is assembled as: `prefix + <white>PlayerName</white> + suffix`.
 - If both effective prefix and suffix are empty (after defaults), the join message is hidden for that event.
+- Update checker runs asynchronously on plugin enable and notifies console + online ops about new releases.

 ## 🗄️ Storage